CORRIGENDUM: The dependence on the monodromy data of the isomonodromic tau function: Minimal setup

 \subsection{Higher Poincar\'e\ rank singularities: the case of Painlev\'e\ II}

 If the system has also poles of higher order (under the same original genericity assumption that the leading coefficient matrix of the singular part of the connection is semi-simple), then the corresponding RHP has additional contours of jumps to account for the Stokes' phenomenon.
-In view of the correction in Thm. \ref{thmreplace} we slightly modify their definition within the ``toral circle'' (Fig. 5 in \cite{BertolaIsoTau}) as in Fig. \ref{figStokes}.
-Supposing that $S_1,\dots S_{2r}$ are the Stokes' matrices and $L$ the diagonal matrix of the exponents of formal monodromy at a given singularity of higher Poincar\'e\ rank, they must satisfy \be S_1\cdots S_{2r} { \rm e}^{2i\pi L}=\1 \ee
+In view of the correction in Thm. \ref{thmreplace} we slightly modify their definition within the ``toral circle'' (Fig. 5 in \cite{BertolaIsoTau}) as in Fig. \ref{figStokes}. { We consider the case of only one singularity of higher Poincar\'e\ rank for clarity. } Supposing that $S_1,\dots S_{2r}$ are the Stokes' matrices and $L$ the diagonal matrix of the exponents of formal monodromy at a the singularity, they must satisfy \be S_1\cdots S_{2r} { \rm e}^{2i\pi L}=\1 \ee